 allows for personal interpretation that enhances the understanding of MBTI results.

-- When taking MBTI Complete, the self-guided feedback system has been designed to help you understand and verify the accuracy of your results.
+- When taking the MBTI® Online, the integrated self-guided feedback system is designed to help you understand and verify the accuracy of your results.

 A follow-up conversation with a professional is suggested but not essential.